miguelrferreiraf/miguelrferreiraf/README.md

   <div align="center"><img src=img/IMG_20220828_174601_015.jpg width=45% height=45% item-align=center alt="Pic I took"></div>

-I'm obsessed with nature.
+I'm obsessed with **nature**.
 That's why I chose _The wanderer above the sea of fog_ to open my overview 🎨.
 It's the opitome of the romantic nature affected man.
 With romantic I mean not traditionally romantic, like Titanic or Romeu and Juliet, but romantic by thinking over our place in world.
 I constantly think about while programming, how technology inspire me to the other hand: life, nature, culture... things like this really move me and soar me.

   <div align="center"><img src=img/Polish_20220828_175114897.jpg width=45% height=45% açt="Other one..."></div>